nostromo-1/robotic-car-ESP32/IMU calibration.md

 These files can be accessed over the built-in http server, if there is a wifi connection with DHCP server.
 Upon boot, the assigned IP address of the car will appear on the display.
 During car operation, type the following text in a browser connected to the same wifi network: `http://192.168.1.xx/spiffs/calibration.dat` or `http://192.168.1.xx/spiffs/deviation.dat`, using the IP address of your car.

 ## Accelerometer and gyroscope
+The accelerometer reads the acceleration in each axis (X, Y and Z), and the gyroscope reads the angular velocity (rotational speed) in each axis.
-These instruments are read continously during the calibration; each value is read for all 3 axis (X, Y and Z).
+These instruments are read continously during the calibration; each value is read for all 3 axis.
 The accelerometer should read zero in all 3 axis except the vertical (Z), where it should read the gravitatory force (which is undistinguisable from an acceleration, this is the equivalence principle, basis of the theory of relativity).
 The calibration assumes that the car is near the Earth surface and not on a satellite, and thus it assumes a 1g gravitation acceleration.
 The gyroscope should read zero in all 3 axis.

 But instead of zero, some value will be read in each sample during calibration; this is the bias error, which will later (during operation) be substracted from the sampled values to obtain the real values.
 The calibration phase calculates these bias errors (one for each axis).
 The sampled values are not constant; instead, they are a random stochastic process, which can be modelled as gaussian noise around a certain value (its mean value).